DFW - BCN

 • Which airline alliances offer flights from Dallas/Fort Worth Airport to Barcelona-El Prat?

-oneworld is the only airline alliance operating flights between Dallas/Fort Worth Airport and Barcelona-El Prat.
+SkyTeam, Star Alliance, and oneworld are the airline alliances operating flights between Dallas/Fort Worth Airport and Barcelona-El Prat, with SkyTeam being the most commonly used for this route.

 • On which days can I fly direct from Dallas/Fort Worth Airport to Barcelona-El Prat?